Starke427/AlienVault/README.md

 2. In the console tree, right-click your domain, and then click Properties.
 3. Click the Group Policy tab, select the policy that you want, and then click Edit.
 4. Under Computer Configuration, expand Windows Settings.

-#### To run unsigned PowerShell Scripts

 5. Right-click Scripts (Startup/Shutdown), select Startup policy and click on the first tab for Scripts.
 6. Click Show Files and drag the script into the opened File Explorer window to copy the Powershell script to the domain controller.
+Ensure that the Domain Computer's group has read access.
 7. Now click Add and add the following for your script name and parameters:
 > Script Name: %windir%\System32\WindowsPowerShell\v1.0\powershell.exe